A poll of the public showed that only 21% of people would feel confident about asking their doctor about research opportunities.

 Coming up with questions for research projects isn’t always easy.
 In the past most questions came from people working with people born with cleft lip and/or palate, as they wanted to look at how to improve care.

-The top 12 questions around cleft lip and palate
+The James Lind Alliance came up with a top 12 list of unanswered research questions about cleft lip and palate in 2011-12.

 What makes a good research question?

 The National Institude for Health Research (NIHR) has a fantastic page on their website to help members of the public to understand what sort of questions they are looking for and how you can go about submitting your question for consideration.